 UM stands for “uninsured/underinsured motorist coverage.”
 When people drive without bodily injury insurance or do not carry enough coverage to pay all of the expenses and damage they cause, UM will pay the cost of your injuries.
 You can also “stack” your coverage, which multiplies your coverage amount by the number of vehicles you own.

-Insurance companies do not want you to hire a lawyer because they know it will cost an attorney will make they treat you fairly and pay the full extent of their obligation on your claim.
+Insurance companies do not want you to hire a lawyer because they know an attorney working in your best interest will make them treat you fairly and pay the full extent of their obligation on your claim.
 The insurance company will often try to settle with you for less than your claim is worth.
 Hiring an attorney greatly increases your chances of being fairly compensated for your injuries.